Dayni0603/G_Advanced_Javascript/README.md

                  Object-Oriented Programming:

-                  - Encapsulation: _balance as a pseudo-private property with getter/setter
+                  ✅ Encapsulation: _balance as a pseudo-private property with getter/setter
-                  - Abstraction: deposit() and withdraw() methods hiding logic from external use
-                  - Inheritance: SavingsAccount inherits from BankAccount
+                  ✅ Abstraction: deposit() and withdraw() methods hiding logic from external use ✅ Inheritance: SavingsAccount inherits from BankAccount
-                  - Polymorphism: SavingsAccount overrides the withdraw() method
+                  ✅ Polymorphism: SavingsAccount overrides the withdraw() method

+5. **Project 5: 3.3 Reactive Task Management System (Pure JavaScript + RxJS)**
+   - Description: This is a Trello-like task management app built using vanilla JavaScript and RxJS.
+It supports task creation, editing, drag-and-drop between columns (todo, in-progress, done), and persistent state using localStorage.
+It also introduces a reactive store using BehaviorSubject, making state changes immediately reflected in the DOM. and practical demonstration of how OOP supports code organization, reusability, and maintainability.
+   - Technologies: JavaScript (ES6+)

+                 The app demonstrates:

+                  ✅ Modern Object-Oriented JavaScript
+                  ✅ Reactive programming using RxJS (BehaviorSubject)
+                  ✅ Drag-and-drop functionality
+                  ✅ DOM manipulation without any frameworks
+                  ✅ Clean separation of concerns using utility methods and modular logic